dmlc/xgboost/doc/contrib/coding_guide.rst

 Generating the Package and Running Tests
 ========================================

-The source layout of XGBoost is a bit unusual to normal R packages as XGBoost is primarily written in C++ with multiple language bindings in mind, some special cares need to taken to generate a standard R tar ball.
-Most of the tests are being run on CI, and as a result, the best way to see how things work is looking at the CI configuration files (GitHub action, at the time of writing).
+The source layout of XGBoost is a bit unusual to normal R packages as XGBoost is primarily written in C++ with multiple language bindings in mind.
+As a result, some special cares need to be taken to generate a standard R tarball.
+Most of the tests are being run on CI, and as a result, the best way to see how things work is by looking at the CI configuration files (GitHub action, at the time of writing).
 There are helper scripts in ``tests/ci_build`` and ``R-package/tests/helper_scripts`` for running various checks including linter and making the standard tarball.

 *********************************
 Running Formatting Checks Locally